Additional programs, including International listings, will be added through Spring 2023. Check back often!

 Dates: Vary by program; between June-July.

-Focus: Baroque Performance Institute; Flute Boot Camp; Organ Academy; Piano Festival; Sonic Arts Workshops; Trumpet Workshop; Viola Workshop.
+Focus: Baroque Performance Institute; Flute Boot Camp; Harp Intensive; Organ Academy; Piano Festival; Sonic Arts Workshop (Electronic Music Composition & Production); Trumpet Workshop; Viola Workshop.
+Also Cooper Competition for Piano.

 Carnegie Mellon University

-Focus: 3- and 6-week programs (commuter and residential) for high school sophomores and juniors with emphases in instrumental performance; composition; music technology/electronic music.
-Private lessons, ensembles, college audition prep.
+Focus: For high school sophomores and juniors wanting to learn what it’s like to major in music in college.
+Instrumental performance; vocal performance; composition; music technology/electronic music.
+Private studio lessons, major performing ensembles, and music support courses with college audition prep.

 Philadelphia International Music Camp & Festival